What is Try January?

 How did it begin?

-After a meeting with cocktail bar Be At One, who had launched a marketing drive called Try January to encourage people to use it new cocktails via the bar’s app, I said to the Be At One guys – I think the idea to get people to try new things in pubs should happen across the entire trade.
-They agreed and I set to work writing up a ‘call to arms’ to the industry after saying to my (then) Editor, Rob Willock at the (formerly named) Publican’s Morning Advertiser: “I think this could help pubs and also help lift people’s mood at the start of the year by getting experimental with food and drink.”
-He agreed.
-I wrote the story and Rob’s quote and the initiative began on 17th December 2014.
+It all began in 2014, after a meeting with cocktail bar Be At One, who had launched a marketing drive called Try January to encourage people to order its new cocktails via the bar’s app, there formed an idea to get people to try new things in pubs across the entire trade.
+From that point, a ‘call to arms’ to the industry began with the intention of helping pubs and also helping lift people’s mood at the start of the year by getting experimental with food and drink.

 Confusion with a similarly named campaign called Tryanuary

 A similarly-named campaign called Tryanuary (losing the J) had also begun to support the independent brewing industry predominately across bottle shops, aiming to encourage people to seek out and try new beers.
-I contacted the people behind the campaign to see if there was any way of aligning the two to avoid confusion.
-The Tryanuary folks wanted to only focus on beer, whereas Try January spanned all food and all drink to encourage people to expand their repertoire whatever their eating or drinking lifestyles.
-Tryanuary declined the offer to join up, but we wished one another well as co-existing campaigns to do some good and mentioned we were supportive of one another’s success in our efforts to raise positivity during an often bleak time of year.
+And, although there was talk of aligning the two to avoid confusion, the Tryanuary folks wanted to only focus on beer, whereas Try January spanned all food and all drink to encourage people to expand their repertoire whatever their eating or drinking lifestyles.
+The two co-existing campaigns stayed separate but supportive of one another’s success in each of their efforts to raise positivity during an often bleak time of year.

-Through individual emails, calls and chats with each and every contact of mine, I managed to secure a collective of operators all interested in supporting the initiative in their venues.
-These ranged from Craft Beer Co, the Laine Pub Co, North Bar Ltd, Oakman Inns, Dark Star, Punch Taverns, Charles Wells, M&B Country Inns, Meatliquor, New World Trading Co and Cheshire Cat Pubs as well as individual freehouses across the UK bringing the number of venues offering their clientele new things to try into the thousands across the nation.
+Through individual emails, calls and chats, a collective of operators grew.
+All of them interested in supporting the initiative in their venues.
+These ranged from Craft Beer Co, the Laine Pub Co, North Bar Ltd, Oakman Inns, Dark Star, Punch Taverns, Charles Wells, M&B Country Inns, Meatliquor, New World Trading Co and Cheshire Cat Pubs as well as hundreds of individual freehouses across the UK bringing the number of venues offering their clientele new things to try into the many thousands across the nation.

-All of them marketed Try January and it was incredible to see the positivity within the trade revived.
+All of them marketed Try January in both their venues and across social media.
+It has been incredible to see such positivity within the trade, reviving custom during a hard month.
 With the impetus of a plan to reboot the quiet month and turn it into something fun, each began to offer something different.

-The same high quality supporters are all backing the cause this year and these are the ones I have spoken to personally so far include: The Craft Beer Co, North Bar Ltd, Oakman Inns, The Laine Pub Co, The New World Trading Co, Cheshire Cat Pubs, Charles Wells, Dark Star and Punch Taverns.
-Many more are in the pipeline and, as the initiative gains traction throughout the next month’s build-up across pubs planning Christmas and New Year events, more will add ‘Try January’ options to their chalkboards and menus as well as begin sharing pictures of what’s on offer throughout the actual month.
+Support has come from all corners of hospitality.
+Main supporters over the years have been The Craft Beer Co, North Bar Ltd, Oakman Inns, The Laine Pub Co, The New World Trading Co, Cheshire Cat Pubs, Charles Wells, Dark Star and Punch Taverns.
+But many more freehouses and brewery-tied pubs add ‘Try January’ options to their chalkboards and menus as well as share pictures of what’s on offer throughout the month.